Your vagina is just another part of you, just like your heart or brain or legs. So it makes sense to get to know it.

 Yeast infections are fairly common.
 They tend to cause a white discharge that looks like cottage-cheese.
 They bring a lot of itching and redness but no odor.
 They're usually treated with creams or other meds that go directly into the vagina.
 Doctors sometimes prescribe pills.

-Another common infection, called bacterial vaginosis, causes a greenish or yellowish discharge.
+Another common infection, called bacterial vaginosis, causes a thin, white or gray discharge.
 It smells fishy, especially after sex.